 where $p$ is a categorical variable defining the true \pvalue, logit($p$) is a continuous variable of the logit-transformed \pvalue, $mo(p)$ denotes a monotonic effect of the \pvalue, the dot corresponds to interaction (\ie $I(p = 0.05) \cdot viz$ implies both the main and two-way interaction terms) and $(z \mid id)$ denotes participant-level random effect for variable $z$.

 Given this model, in a presence of a cliff effect we should observe a discontinuity in an otherwise linear relationship between the true \pvalue and reported confidence (when examined in the logit-logit scale).
 We used the relatively uninformative priors: N$(0,5)$ regression coefficients, N$(0,3)$ for the intercept terms, and half-N$(0, 2)$ for all standard deviation parameters, LKJ(1) prior~\cite{LEWANDOWSKI20091989} for the correlation matrices of random effects, and symmetric Dirichlet(1) prior for the coefficients of the monotonic effect.

 Consistent with the Bayesian paradigm, we chose this model over simpler submodels (where some of the interactions or random effects are omitted)~\cite{kruschke2014}.
 This model integrates over the uncertainty regarding the model parameters, with coefficient zero corresponding to a simpler model where the term is omitted from the model.
-However, as a sensitivity check we also estimated several submodels of this model.
-These gave very similar results, so in practice the reported results were insensitive to specific model choice.
+However, as a sensitivity check, we also estimated several submodels of this model.
+These gave very similar results, so the reported results were insensitive to specific model choice.

-\autoref{fig:pcurve1} shows the posterior mean curves of confidence (vertical lines corresponding to the 95\% credible intervals\footnote{\rev{For readers new to the credible interval, we refer to section~\ref{sec:dichotomous}.}}) with respect to the underlying true \pvalues\ that were used to generate the data.
-These are based on the population level effects, \ie the expected confidence of an average participant (an individual whose random effects are 0).
+\autoref{fig:pcurve1} shows the posterior mean curves of confidence (vertical lines corresponding to the 95\% credible intervals\footnote{For readers new to the credible interval, we refer to section~\ref{sec:dichotomous}.}) with respect to the underlying true \pvalues\ used to generate the data.
+These are based on the population level effects: the expected confidence of an average participant (an individual whose random effects are 0).